Popping the Question

-For example, it could be the restaurant where you had your first date, the rooftop bar where you shared your first kiss, or the spot where you first said "I love you."
+The restaurant where you had your first date, the rooftop bar where you shared your first kiss, or the spot where you first said "I love you."
 A meaningful location is always a good idea.
 Going back to that spot as the setting for your proposal signifies that your relationship has come full circle.

-- Surprise her by having family and friends share in this moment
+- Having family and friends share in the moment

 - Hire a professional photographer

 The photographer can hang out close to your proposal spot and covertly capture amazing photos of your proposal scene.
-Expert photographers know how to capture the light, make your setting look even more magical and position themselves perfectly to get a priceless shot of the look on her face when she realizes what's happening.
-It's a big trend now to invest in pro photography — these images are way too important to risk losing via dead camera batteries or other mistakes non-pros might make.
+Expert photographers know how to capture the light, make your setting look even more magical and position themselves perfectly to get a priceless shot of the look on their face when they realize what's happening.
+Investing in a pro is definitely recommended — these images are too important to risk losing because of dead camera batteries.

 - Use music

-Do you have a song that is meaningful to the both of you?
-Or, does she remember the first song you slow danced together, favourite road trip song, or your go-to karaoke duet.
-Try subtly asking them without giving away your plan.)
-Having a sweet tune playing in the background elevates your proposal to "unforgettable" status.
+Do you have a song that is meaningful to both of you?
+The first song you slow danced together, favourite road trip song, or your go-to karaoke duet.
+Try subtly asking them without giving away your plan.
+Having a sweet tune playing in the background elevates your proposal to unforgettable status.

-Give her a surprise proposal bouquet and arrange floral décor at your proposal site.
+Give a surprise proposal bouquet and arrange floral décor at your proposal site.
 For a romantic touch, get symbolic with the number of flowers that you use.
 For example, if you've known each other for ten years, have a ten-rose bouquet made.
-If you've been together for three years, a three-flower bouquet isn't going to cut it, so how about including one flower for each month that you've been dating?
-Share the symbolism of your flower choice with her.
+If you have mutual hobbies that you have bonded over, try to incorporate it.
+Whether it’s camping, fishing, or animals, use your shared experiences as inspiration.

 - Propose earlier in the evening

 Instead of proposing at the end of the night, after a romantic dinner, carriage ride, concert, or some other activity, start off at the place where you'll pop the question and then enjoy an evening filled with events that you've planned.
 That way, you won't be nervous all night.
-Plus, she gets an entire night of wearing and showing off that engagement ring, right now, rather than having to wait until the next day.
+Plus, they get an entire night of wearing and showing off their engagement ring, rather than having to wait until the next day.

 - Speak from the heart

-- Show her a video of you asking her parents for their blessing
+- Show a video of you asking for their parent’s blessing

-If you previously talked to her parents — which is quite proper and gallant of you — let her see that moment as well.
+If you previously talked to their parents — let them see that moment!
 You don’t need fancy editing or a soundtrack, although you could design the video that way if you wish!
-She’ll love being privy to such a meaningful gesture and seeing how respectful you are.
+They will love being privy to such a meaningful gesture and seeing how respectful you are.
 If your partner has kids, a video asking them if they’d be okay with you proposing would be an adorable addition to the moment.